krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - Read replicas are an option for read heavy workloads and that scaling out your reads.
 - Disaster recovery with the Multi-AZ option.

+- Configuration
+  - instance classes: db.*: standard, memory optimized and compute optimized
+  - pricing

+__RDS DB Parameter group__: controls database settings: memory, max_connections, query_cache_size

+__RDS Option Group__: add extra features or extensions that are not part of database: oracle OEM plugin, SQL Server transparent data encryption, MySQL MemCached etc.

+#### RDS HA
+- Single DB Instance: single AZ without replica or auto-failover.
+You have to do manual restore from backup and failover
+- Multi-AZ DB Instance: 2 db instances in 2 AZ in the same region.
+    - __Primary__ and __Standby__ accessible via db endpoint that points to primary.
+    - Uses EBS that is replicated to secondary EBS, __synchronous__, no data loss
+    - Failover: Automatic.
+Standby becomes primary and new secondary is created within 60s
+    - No performance gain (standby is down), small latency increase because of sync to secondary
+    - No scaling benefit
+- Multi-AZ DB Cluster: 3 db instances in 3 AZ: __1 writer+read and 2 read standby__ DB Instances
+    - Better performance for read workloads and lower write latency
+    - sync process to copy data to read-instance: The transaction is committed only after it has been replicated to at least one standby in another AZ
+    - failover time: 10s
+    - performance gain and scaling gain, but cannot scale to more nodes
+- read replica: read-only, in sync with primary
+  - read replica cannot automatically take over during failover event. __Cannot provide failover benefit__
+  - __can be created in another region__.
+  - The replication process is always __asynchronous__ (same or different region).
+There is a replication lag — the replica may be slightly behind the primary
+  - __you can promote it to primary manually__.

 Multi-AZ versus read replica

 ![ Multi-AZ versus read replica ](./images/rds_multi-az-vs-replica.png)